finn-231/codespaces-flask/README.md

 - API rate limits may affect the availability of real-time data.
 - Only supports stocks available through the Alpha Vantage API.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request for any features or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-For any questions or feedback, please contact [your-email@example.com].
+For any questions or feedback, please contact [finn.waehlt@whu.edu].